 KOALA - Grasshopper plugin for SCIA Engineer

-Koala is a VB.NET script component to connect Grasshopper with SCIA Engineer for parametric/generative design.
+Koala is a Grasshopper component to connect Grasshopper with SCIA Engineer for parametric/generative design.

 It takes Grasshopper geometry and produces a SCIA Engineer XML with the corresponding data.

 - Straight segments, circle arcs with beam rotations and layers

 - Flat or curved surfaces with 3 to 4 edges

 - Node supports, edge supports